Dr. Rebecca McLelland-Crawley, NBCT

 PRISM Room 814, upstairs near the elevator

 ** Daily attendance for PRISM for ALL is mandatory for all students considering participation in PRISM for 2015-16.
-More details to follow. **
+Attendance is a mandatory component of the PRISM program. **

 1. PRISM students will be provided with a supportive environment.